 Federal regulations require that all federal financial aid recipients be enrolled in a degree-seeking or approved certificate program and maintain Satisfactory Academic Progress (SAP) to maintain eligibility.
-The Community College of Baltimore County (CCBC) complies with this requirement by monitoring each student’s academic progress against three standards: minimum cumulative grade point average (GPA), minimum completion rate, and maximum time frame for completion of a degree or certificate consistent with the provisions of this policy.
-All federal, state, and institutional financial aid programs administered by CCBC are governed by this policy.
+All federal, state, and institutional financial aid programs administered by CCBC are also governed by this policy.

 - Federal Pell Grant

 - Federal Direct Stafford Loans (Subsidized & Unsubsidized)

 - Federal Direct Parent Loan for Undergraduate Students (PLUS)

 - Student Employment (Federal Work-Study and Institutional Student Employment)

 - Maryland State Education Assistance and Guaranteed Access Grants

 CCBC complies with this requirement by monitoring each student’s academic progress against three standards: minimum cumulative grade point average (GPA), minimum completion rate, and maximum time frame for completion of a degree or certificate consistent with the provisions of this policy.
 Learn more»